SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 > This is a community contributed guide.
 Feel free to suggest improvements via Issues or opening Pull Requests.
 Thank you!

+> The guide takes the time to explain not just _How_ but also _Why_ we do certain things.
+By using Linux for the hot wallet you'll have the opportunity to expand your knowledge into the open source, highly available and performat operating system that powers the Internet.
+I'll close this though with a quote by Benjamin Franklin: "An investment in knowledge pays the best interest"

 **!!!
 This guide is for setting up a new MasterNode using the new (dark theme) Rupaya v4 wallet and chain !!!**

 ---